linuskmr/lmgtfy/README.md

 # Installation

-If you want so self-host this service, you just need to clone this repository and serve it using any web server (nginx, apache, caddy, `python3 -m http.server`, ...).
+If you want to self-host this service, you just need to clone this repository and serve it using any web server (nginx, apache, caddy, `python3 -m http.server`, ...).